 - Providing Honest Feedback to other Executives – It’s easy to say, “that’s not my department,”but the decisions of one leader can impact the entire organization.
 Ambiguous goals, disconnect between vision and actions, or a lack of direct feedback can influence everyone.
 Be honest to help each other manage change successfully.

-- Recognizing Skill Gaps – Most leaders acknowledge their strengths and weaknesses but even the most self-aware have a few blindspots.
+- Recognizing Skill Gaps – Most leaders acknowledge their strengths and weaknesses but even the most self-aware have a few hidden opportunities.
 Work with executive coaches who can help you identify your deficiencies.
 They can help partner you with leaders in your organization whose strengths complement your weaknesses.

 - Becoming an Organizational Thought Leader – At the same time, know your strengths and make them available to those around you.
 Encourage other managers, executives, and employees to come to you with questions in your areas of expertise.